-H2O2 Stress

 Unsurprisingly, a number of proteins of F. tularensis are differently regulated upon exposure to hydrogen peroxide.
 As an intraceullar pathogen, upon host cell infection F. tularensis is necessarily exposed to hydrogen peroxide within phagosomes.
 Global studies of F. tularensis found several proteins which were differently regulated after exposure to hydrogen peroxide, unsurprisingly many of these were apart of stress response protein families (Ericsson et al., 1994; Lenco et al., 2005).

-UV Stress

 At the time of writing this, there did not appear to be any literature examining the gene regulation of F. tularensis in response to UV-induced stress.

-Chamberlain’s Defined Media (CDM)

 Growth in Chamberlain’s Defined Media has been found to generally increase virulence protein abundance in F. tularensis (Carlson et al., 2007; Meibom & Charbit, 2010).

-Cysteine Heart Agar with 2% Hemoglobin

 At the time of writing this, there did not appear to be any literature examining the gene regulation of F. tularensis in response to growth on CHAH plates.

-Iron Concentration

 A number of studies have evaluated the effects of iron starvation on gene expression in F. tularensis.
 This is largely due to the iron staving conditions that any pathogen faces upon entering a host.
 A global analysis of gene expression found that at least 80 genes were either up- or down-regulated at least two-fold in iron poor environments.
 Some specific genes were found to have a Fur box upstream of the gene affecting expression.
 The Fur box is bound by Fur-protein and ferrous iron complexes, which subsequently can repress expression of downstream genes.
 The protein siderophore is up-regulated in iron-deplete environments, as it is an iron acquisitioning protein.
 Additionally, some virulence genes were found to be up-regulated (Deng et al., 2006; Lenčo et al., 2007; Sullivan et al., 2006).

-Magnesium Concentration

-Two major genes hae been identified to be differently regulated in magnesium-deplete environments in F. tularensis.
+Two major genes have been identified to be differently regulated in magnesium-deplete environments in F. tularensis.
 Like with iron starvation, these genes appear to play a role in magnesium uptake.
-However, they have also been identified as important for virulence as deletion of these genes, fmvA and fmvB, led to attenua(Wu et al., 2016)tion in mice .
+However, they have also been identified as important for virulence as deletion of these genes, fmvA and fmvB, led to attenuation in mice .
+(Wu et al., 2016)

-Spermine Concentration

 A study looking at the effects of spermine on F. tularensis, indicated that presence of spermine may act as a novel trigger of host environment infection.
 In particular, as related to gene expression, insertion sequence (IS) elements and nearby genes within the F. tularensis genome appeared to be triggered by the presence of spermine (Carlson et al., 2009).

 Results